How to Use a Debit Card Online and at an ATM

 How to Use a Debit Card

-Debit cards can be used for payment almost anywhere that credit cards are accepted.
-That includes restaurants, merchants, online retailers, and government organizations.
+You can use a debit card for payment almost anywhere credit cards are accepted.
+That includes restaurants, merchants, online retailers, government organizations, and more.
 There are a few exceptions, but for the most part, it's as easy as swiping your debit card when you check out (or if paying online, by typing in your card number).

-How to Use a Debit Card at an ATM
+Use a Debit Card at an ATM

-How to Use a Debit Card Online
+Use a Debit Card Online

-If you're paying for something online, you can generally use your debit card as if it was a credit card.
+If you're paying for something online, you can typically use your debit card just like a credit card.
 You don't need to specify that you want to use a debit card (just select the "pay with credit card" option).
 Start by indicating the type of card you have: Visa or MasterCard, for example.
-Then, type in the 16 digit number on the front of your debit card.
-You'll also have to enter the expiration date, which you can find after the words "good through" or "valid through."
+Then, type in the 16-digit number on the front of your debit card.
+You usually also have to enter the expiration date, which you can find after the words "good through" or "valid through."

-How to Use a Prepaid Debit Card
+Use a Prepaid Debit Card

 You might eventually use up all of the funds available on your prepaid debit card.
 At that point, some cards allow you to "reload" and add funds to the card.
-The process for reloading varies from card to card (you might have to go to a store and pay cash, or you might transfer funds from your bank).
+The process for reloading varies from card to card (you might have to go to a retail store and pay cash, or you might transfer funds from your bank).

 If you're going to use a prepaid debit card, keep an eye on the fees you pay.
 These cards are typically (but not always) more expensive than debit cards issued by banks.

-If that concerns you, you can use a credit card for day-to-day use and online shopping instead of using your debit card.
-Credit cards have more consumer protections, and – more importantly – the money doesn’t leave your bank account before you become aware of any problems.
+If you’re concerned about problems in your checking account, use a credit card for day-to-day spending and online shopping instead of using your debit card.
+Credit cards have more consumer protections, and, more importantly, the money doesn’t leave your bank account before you become aware of any problems.